danialfarid/ng-file-upload/README.md

   //access or attach event listeners to the underlying XMLHttpRequest xhr.upload.addEventListener(...)
 });
 /* return $http promise then,catch or finally.
-Note that this promise does NOT have progress/abort/xhr functions */ var promise = upload.then(success, error, progress);
+Note that this promise does NOT have progress,abort or xhr functions */ var promise = upload.then(success, error, progress);
               upload.catch(errorCallback);
               upload.finally(callback, notifyCallback);